ExpiredPopsicle/Ninkasi-Preprocessor/README.md

 Quick Example
 =============

-See the file [simple.c](simple.c) for a very basic example showing how to use the library.
+See the file [example/simple.c](example/simple.c) for a very basic example showing how to use the library.